VS Code DeepScan extension

 Note that your code is completely deleted from the server right after the inspection.

-Note 2: Analysis Result
+Note 2: Limitation of Analysis

 The analysis is only per the transferred file.
 Some rules requiring inter-module information, such as REACT_MISMATCHED_TYPE_OF_PROP, does not apply in this plugin.
 To fully make use of DeepScan, please check out Embedded Mode.